Frequently Asked Questions

 Where do the All-Paca products come from?

 The All-Paca fabric is produced in our facility in Charlotte, NC from yarn that is imported from Peru.
 We do not put it through any hazardous chemical processes.
-Our garment sewing is outsourced to small entrepreneurial outfits located in the United States who are also dedicated to producing high quality clothing.
+Our garment sewing is performed by small entrepreneurial outfits located in the Southeastern United States who are also dedicated to producing high quality clothing.